 The Ashes, one of the oldest international cricket series, dates back to the year 1882.
-Here, you will be able to explore history of Ashes Cricket Game.
+Here, explore history of Ashes Cricket Game.

 The Ashes is the name of the Test cricket series that is played between England and Australia.
 It is played biennially, alternately in England and Australia.
 In a typical ‘Ashes’ series, there are five Test matches, two innings per match.
 The matches are played as per the regular rules for international Test-match cricket.
 Looking back into the history of the ‘The Ashes’, one of the oldest international contests in cricket, one finds that it dates back to the year 1882, the year when Australia gave England its first home defeat.